Installation & Getting Started

 Apart from the standard system requirements (both hardware and software), the following elements are essential for the proper functioning of the PMP server:

-- Microsoft .NET framework and Visual Studio 2015 C++ Redistributable (for Password Manager Pro's Account Discovery and Password Reset features).
+- Visual C++ Redistributable for Visual Studio 2015 and above (for Password Manager Pro's Account Discovery and Password Reset features).

 2. System Requirements